OUTEXPRESSION newspaper is a not a for profit publication of Gay West Community

 View from Dundas W at Lansdowne.
 Looking East towards downtown Toronto.

-Brockton Village: The fastest growing queer neighbourhood in Toronto
+Brockton Village: The fastest growing queer neighbourhood

 In the photograph to the right stands St Helen's (Portuguese Roman Catholic